marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

         0x0020:  0000 0000 0000 0000 0000 0000 0000 0ffe  ................
         0x0030:  979b
 ```
-The message on the client side confirms the value of the CRC.
+The debug output on the client side confirms the value of the CRC.

 ```
 [root@client]~# ./corrupt -m 22:f7:cb:32:eb:5c -i ens9f1